Dubik03/Weater-station-5065/README.md

-# Arduino RF433MHz Signal Reader
+# Arduino RF433MHz Signal Reader & Transmitter
-*For Meteostation 5065 Sensor*
+*For Weather station 5065*

 ---

 ## Overview
-This program is designed for Arduino boards to read and decode data signals from a RF433MHz sensor (specifically a Meteostation 5065 sensor).
-The program captures timestamp data on signal transitions, decodes the sensor’s unique ID, channel, temperature, and humidity values from the transmitted signal, and displays the results via a serial interface.
+This project is designed for Arduino boards to receive data from the Weather station 5065 sensor and transmit data to the weather station using RF433MHz signals.
+The program allows you to capture weather data transmitted by the sensor (such as channel, temperature, humidity, and sensor ID) and also send custom data back to the station.

+The program uses precise timing and signal duration analysis to decode incoming RF signals from the Weather station 5065 sensor and transmit custom data to the weather station.

 ---

 ## Features
-- **RF Signal Reception**: Captures and decodes signals transmitted by the Meteostation 5065 sensor.
+- **RF Signal Reception**: Captures and decodes signals transmitted by the Weather station 5065 sensor.
 - **Data Parsing**: Extracts and decodes sensor ID, temperature, humidity, and channel information.
 - **Signal Analysis**: Utilizes signal timing and duration for decoding, with tolerance values for various signal components.
+- **Custom Data Transmission**: Transmit binary data (such as channel, sensor ID, temperature, humidity) to the weather station using a custom protocol.
 - **Display Mode**: Toggle raw data output to visually debug signal timings and bit encoding.

 ---